The New Fairmont Hotels Cocktail Menu will make you want to travel

 These cocktails will be implanted in more of 80 hotels and best practices could also be put in the other hotels of the Accor Group, which Fairmont is part of since a few years.

 This menu is a bit of Mr. Chabaane’s legacy at the Fairmont, as it leaves the establishment for new projects.
-Want to greet him?
-His last day at Nacarat will be this Tuesday, December 2, 2019.
+Here’s his cocktail, The Birds and the Bees.

 - 30 ml (1 oz) of Vodka Grey Goose

 - 20 ml (3/4 oz) of honey syrup

 - 20 ml (3/4 oz) of lemon juice

 - 60 ml (2 oz) of Fever-Tree Soda Water